mapninja/Earthsys144/week07/04_TURN_IN_BONUS_LAB_tree_labeling_in_qgis.md

 ### Validation Notes

 Your labels will be reviewed as part of a machine learning validation workflow.
-The goal is consistency and completeness within the 3 grid cells you worked on.
+The goal is consistency and completeness within the 10 additional grid cells you worked on.

 ---